jko206/misterjko/Precision/README.md

 ---

 ## Roadmap

+* Improve performance by reducing the loop counts used in various operations.
+* Be able to handle powers and roots
+* Be able to parse and evaluate expressions (e.g. 2^1.25 / 2^0.25 => 2).
+* Implement series
+* Calculate sine, cosine, and tangent values to certain precision.
 ---

 ## Glossary & Acronyms

 The following table contains a list of terms used in the program to concisely